AI Use Cases/Software

 Why Generic Tools Fail

-Generic BI tools and dashboards don't solve this because they require manual query building and assume data quality that Software teams don't have.
+Generic BI tools and dashboards don't solve this because they require manual query building and assume data quality that software teams don't have.
 Salesforce reports are only as good as rep discipline.
 GitHub metrics miss context about why deployment frequency dropped.
 Datadog alerts fire on symptoms, not root causes.
 Executives still need to synthesize the story - the tools just moved the manual work from spreadsheets to dashboards.

 The AI Solution